 }

-The downside of this method is that you need 2 renders to display error messages.
-The first render is to render the form and set the reference to the EditForm.
-The second render is to display the error messages.
+The downside of this method is that it requires two renders to display error messages: the first to render the form and set the EditForm reference, and the second to show the validation errors.

 #Method 2: Using an EditContext

-The second solution is to manually create an EditContext instance to validate the form in the Initialization phase.
-As the component is not yet rendered, the validators are not registered.
-So, if you call Validate no validation occurs.
+The second solution is to manually create an EditContext instance and validate the form during the initialization phase.
+As the component is not yet rendered, the validators are not registered yet.
+So, if you call Validate, no validation occurs.
 You need to manually register the validator using EnableDataAnnotationsValidation().

 Razor